Model Predictive Control via Probabilistic Inference: A Tutorial and Survey: Tutorial on Probabilistic Inference-Based Model Predictive Control

+In this tutorial, we introduced the basic theory behind PI-MPC.
+We conclude by summarizing the framework with the following relation:

-This equation indicates that the optimal control distribution is expressed as the product of the Boltzmann distribution and the prior distribution (Eq.~(\ref{eq:optimal_control_distribution})), and that the variational distribution approximates this optimal control distribution by minimizing the KL divergence.
-We can generate control input sequences by sampling from the variational distribution via Eq.~(\ref{eq:variational_inference}).
-This section discusses key points for improving performance and tuning, as well as advanced research topics based on this general framework.
+This relation highlights two key points.
+First, the optimal control distribution can be written as the product of a Boltzmann term and a prior (Eq.~(\ref{eq:optimal_control_distribution})).
+Second, we approximate this target distribution with a parameterized variational distribution by minimizing the KL divergence.
+Control inputs are then obtained by sampling from the resulting variational distribution as in Eq.~(\ref{eq:variational_inference}).